agenda_y_actividades_conferencias_2013_la-pasion-dramatizada

 University of Murcia

 The dramatized passion and Tenderness and tears.
-The processional steps of Francisco Salzillo were the core of two interventions scheduled in the days before Easter by the Chair Heritage and Art Navarre with the desire to show the scenic components of a peculiar artistic manifestations and own art and collective religiosity inherited from the Baroque world and the way in which this cycle was closed in the eighteenth century by the work of the sculptor Francisco Salzillo.
+The processional steps of Francisco Salzillo were the core of two interventions scheduled in the days before Easter by the Chair Heritage and Art Navarre with the desire to show the scenic components of a peculiar artistic manifestations and own art and collective religiosity inherited from the Baroque world and the way in which such a cycle was Closed in the eighteenth century by the work of sculptor Francisco Salzillo.
 Both conferences were given at position by Prof. Cristóbal Belda Navarro, Full Professor of Art History at the University of Murcia.

 The dramatized passion began the tour of the main components of an art endowed with great scenic possibilities.
 Both the composition of processional groups and the creation of images destined for stages in continuous change and movement were original creations of Spanish art which, in the words of V. L. Tapié, constituted, together with other brilliant contributions to the thought and spirituality of the sixteenth century, one of its most solid contributions to the European Baroque panorama of its time.